abdyfranco/serveros/README.md

 ### Server Tools ###
 All the official Apple applications from the Server Tools package directly from OS X Snow Leopard Server, has been patched and modified in order to work in newer versions of macOS.

-### Xgrid ###
-Xgrid is a program and distributed computing protocol that allows networked computers to contribute to a single task.
-When the initiating computer sends the complete instructions, or job, for processing to the controller, the controller splits the task up into these small instruction packets, known as tasks.

 ### NVMe, USB 3 & SATA 3 Drivers ###
 Add support for third-party NVMe Drives, USB 3 and SATA 3 PCI-E cards, adding Xserve